Dmitry Steshin: Early life and career

 Steshin was born in Leningrad (Saint-Petersburg) on September 12, 1972.
 He graduated from the North-West Academy of Public Administration.

 He began his career in the early 1990s at the newspaper Five Corners before working as an editor of the Kaleidoscope from 1994.
-He then moved to the newspaper Komsomolskaya Pravda in May 2000, becoming St. Petersburg editor-in-chief between 2001 and 2003 before moving in 2004 to Moscow to work at the head office of the newspaper which enabled him to work and become friends with fellow journalist Alexander Kots.
+He then moved to the newspaper Komsomolskaya Pravda in May 2000, becoming St. Petersburg editor-in-chief from 2001 to 2003.
+In 2004, he relocated to Moscow to work at the head office of the newspaper, which enabled him to work and become friends with fellow journalist Alexander Kots.

 Work as a military reporter

-Since moving to Moscow in 2004 Steshin has covered revolutions in Kyrgyzstan, Mongolia and Moldova and worked on expeditions in the Far North - Franz Josef Land, Severnaya Zemlya, Middendorf Land and the North Pole.
-Together with Kots he prepared material for the 20th anniversary of the accident at the Chernobyl nuclear power plant.
+Since moving to Moscow in 2004, Steshin has covered revolutions in Kyrgyzstan, Mongolia and Moldova and worked on expeditions in the Far North - Franz Josef Land, Severnaya Zemlya, Middendorf Land and the North Pole.
+Together with Kots, he prepared material for the 20th anniversary of the accident at the Chernobyl nuclear power plant.